 Indiana bats are not only found in caves nor do they only exist in the Hoosier state.
 Indiana bats can be found in most of eastern United States, though the largest populations are found in Indiana, Kentucky and Missouri.
+Our Harrison County Glades and Twin Creek Valley preserves are home to Indiana Bats.
 After hibernation, Indiana bats migrate to summer roosts, which are generally the edges of hardwood forests.
 Females tend to stay together, making homes with their pups under the loose bark of trees.
 There are some questions as to why males roost singly or in small groups and not with the females.

 Interesting Facts about Bats